-I’ve been extremely busy recently running my business InSyde Media, so getting away for a proper holiday has been an extremely rare occurrence over the last couple of years.
-But I did manage to sneak in a quick trip in over to Bali.
+Recently I have been extremely busy recently running my business InSyde Media, so travelling overseas and getting away for a proper holiday has been an extremely rare occurrence for me in recent years.

-The last time I visited the Indonesia island was back in 2014 and while the Kuta area has always been overly westernised, I’ve never really minded that because I knew could still easily find the authentic Balinese culture with a quick trip to Ubud or Canggu or any number of other villages.
+The last time I visited the Indonesia island was back in 2014 and while the Kuta area has always been overly westernised, I’ve never really minded that because I knew could still easily find that authentic Balinese culture with a quick trip to Ubud or Canggu or any number of other less well-known villages.

 Now, however, the Instagram cultural has caused the tropical island getaway to change so much that some areas are almost unrecognisable.